dklinges9/ecoclimateglobal/README.md

-## 🌟 Nature in Paradise
+## 🌟 EcoClimateGlobal

-A hugo powered static website for Nature in Paradise
+A hugo powered static website for EcoClimateGlobal

 ### Maintainers